 Cupressus Macrocarpa – Monterey Cypress – Monterey Pine

-Macrocarpa are an iconic tree in the Glenside valley, first planted in the days of colonial settlement for shelter along fence-lines and around houses.
+Macrocarpa are an iconic tree in the Glenside valley, first planted in the early days of settlement for shelter along fence-lines and around houses.
 The macrocarpa at the Halfway House appears to be part of an early rectangular enclosure surrounding a paddock.

 The tree is a native to the central coast of California with the last remnant of indigenous naturally growing trees in the locality of the Monterey Peninsula at Carmal, California.